mannharleen/mannharleen.github.io/_posts/2020-03-13-cryptography.md

 Hashing                 | SHA family | Storing data

 # Notes:
 HMAC is used by AWS to provide programmatic access via AWS APIs.
 An access_key and secret_key is provided such that the access_key identifies the user and the secret_key is the private_key.
-When data is sent to AWS API, the AWS SDK (or CLI) signs the data using secret_key to produce HMAC.
+When data is sent to AWS API, the AWS SDK (or CLI) hashes then signs the data using secret_key to produce HMAC.
 Then sends access_key, HMAC and data.
-AWS then verifies the identity of the user and the integrity of the message.
+AWS then cross-references the access_key internally to obtain public_key.
+AWS then decrypts the HMAC using this public_key to get decrypted_hash.
+It then hashes the data to produce a hash.
+Finally, AWS verifies the integrity of the message by comparing the decrypted_hash and hash, and authenticates since public_key was corresponds to the private_key that is with the user.